Chapter256/cafekitten/README.md

 * Shop section with checkout for pick up.

 ## Technologies Used
+### Languages
+- HTML was used to create the content of the website
+- CSS was used to style the website
+### Programmes used
+- Balsamiq was used to create the wireframe.
+- Gitpod was used as an editior to write and run the code.
+- Github was used as a software hosting platform to keep the project in a remote location.
+- Chrome developer tools was used for troubleshooting and checking compability.
+- Am I responsive was used to test if the website was responsive on different screen sizes.

 ## Testing and Validation
 I used the W3C Validator and W3C CSS Validator to validate my website.